screx/cwl-tutorial/README.md

 It can be used to write cleaner workflows that allow quick and easy reproducibility in other environments.

-With CWL every componenet is given a formal description in [JSON](http://json.org) or [YAML](http://yaml.org) format.
+With CWL every component is given a formal description in [JSON](http://json.org) or [YAML](http://yaml.org) format.
 The wrapping is used to explicitly describe the inputs and outputs of a program and any other requirements that are needed to run a tool.
 CWL is simply used to describe the command line tool and workflows and in itself is not software.

-Once a tool is wrapped, it can then be executed by programs that interpret the workflow descriptions (e.g. [cwltool](https://github.com/common-workflow-language/cwltool), [toil](https://github.com/BD2KGenomics/toil), [arvados](https://arvados.org)).
+This formal description of the tool is useful for the sole purpose of reproducibility and interoperability between systems as it then becomes easier to read how to use the tools, and how it can interact with different ones as well as endowing the ability to run the tools with various programs that have implemented CWL (e.g. [cwltool](https://github.com/common-workflow-language/cwltool), [toil](https://github.com/BD2KGenomics/toil), [arvados](https://arvados.org)).

-This formal description of the tool is useful for the sole purpose of reproducibility and interoperability between systems as it then becomes easier to read how to use the tools, and how it can interact with different ones as well as endowing the ability to run the tools.
+.

 ## Table of Contents